 If you’re going through a divorce, your children are usually your first concern.
 Whether you are the primary parent or not, you obviously have questions about your children’s visitation schedule.
 While visitation schedules vary widely, there are several basic templates that are often employed.
-Summer visitation schedules, however, generally have more variability built in than do schedules for the school year.
-If you have visitation schedule concerns, consult with an experienced Round Rock family attorney today.
+Summer visitation schedules, however, generally have more variability built-in than doing schedules for the school year.
+If you have visitation schedule concerns, consult with an experienced Round Rock child custody attorney today.

 When it comes to your children’s visitation schedule, it’s likely to be a bit different in the summer.
 Typically, the parent who doesn’t have primary child custody will have a visitation schedule that includes every other weekend and one night during the week throughout the school year.
 Regardless of that visitation schedule, however, the parent who is not the custodial parent will often be granted more visitation and more visitation flexibility during the summer months.

 The State of Texas has a summer possession schedule in place that allows a predetermined number of days for summer visitation, which includes miles traveled in the calculation, as follows:

 Ultimately, you and your ex-spouse will have a parenting plan that should include your children’s visitation schedule – including plans for a summer schedule.
 The fact is that most of our schedules are a bit looser in the summer – the kids are out of school, and families plan their summer vacations, kids might go camping, and you may plan other fun activities.
 The summer visitation schedule in your parenting plan should take this into careful consideration.

 Summer schedules can get tricky – because, after divorce, you will both naturally want to have summer holidays and outings with your children.
 This makes planning ahead and compromising imperative.
 While you obviously will not know your summer schedule years in advance, you can include scheduling deadlines.
 In fact, the State of Texas has guidelines on the matter, including: